 *Fun fact – I actually made that ‘tea’ at last minute cause I didn’t know what to do with my hands.
 I also made it with cold water incase I spilt it on myself.
 That, and because holding tea like I am in these pics would cause some serious burns.

 Next we tried a paired down version where it was supposed to focus more on the tan bottle than anything else, but my head kept getting in the way and because we were using a Bluetooth clicker neither of us realized that I was ruining my own photo till it was too late.
 I had also chucked everything from the bed onto the floor and you can see it in all the pics, no matter how hard I cropped them!

-Finally it was out onto the street in front of my house for some more glam ‘real life’ shots.
+Finally, it was out to the street in front of my house for some more glam ‘real life’ shots.
 Even though I was only wearing a shirt (a dress by anyone else) and underwear… I have to say, I was not as uncomfortable as I thought I would be.
 Granted there are no houses opposite me and there was no one on the street.
-However I did make a few quick dives back into the house when I saw a car or train coming.
+However, I did make a few quick dives back into the house when I saw a car or train coming.

 There’s nothing super natural about me strolling down the street in this outfit, but I don’t care (although the shirt looks much shorter than I remember it looking).
 I love how the tan looked against the pavement and because it was so overcast, the photos weren’t washed out.